nicsig/config/.config/mpv/scripts/README/interSubs.md

 spaces, and the python interpreter won't like the mix of indentation (some lines indented with tabs, others with spaces).

+##
 ## The plugin doesn't work!

 A module is probably missing; run `mpv` from the command-line, to see which one.

-You probably need a recent version of  the Python interpreter, of pip, and these Python modules:
+You probably need a  more recent version of the Python  interpreter, of pip, and these Python modules:

    - beautifulsoup4
    - lxml